Alloplastic Related to implantation of an inert foreign body.

 Transosteal implant A device that penetrates both cortical plates and the thickness of alveolar bone.

 The restoration and replacement of missing teeth are important aspects of modern dentistry.
 As teeth are lost to decay, disease, and trauma, there is a demand for improvement of esthetics and restoration of function.
+Do you want a replacement for a missing or broken tooth?
+Look into implant dentistry san diego.

 Conventional methods of restoration include a removable complete denture, a removable partial denture, a fixed prosthesis, or combinations of these approaches.
 There are different indications for each method, with associated advantages and disadvantages.
 Removable dentures have long been considered problematic because of their varying mobility/stability over time and the inconvenience of removing them each day.
 Also, many removable dentures were bulky, others complicated chewing, and some were not adequately esthetic.
 Fixed prostheses were considered more esthetic and comfortable for the patient, but they involved the preparation of adjacent teeth and were associated with problems such as secondary decay or irreversible pulpitis.
 If the adjacent teeth did not have restorations, the decision to prepare them for a fixed prosthesis was difficult because two or more natural teeth would have to be surgically altered to provide retention for one or more artificial teeth (a bridge).